-Caribbean Expatriate Guide — A Guide to Living in the Caribbean
+Caribbean Expat Guide — A Guide to Living in the Caribbean

 Situated on the east coast of Central America, the Caribbean is home to around 40 million people, with expats making up for a major segment of its population.
 With a favorable climate, a diverse cultural heritage, fascinating history, and beautiful landscapes, the Caribbean islands have become a natural choice for people looking for a comfortable lifestyle – for both retirement, work, and extended travel.

 Most of the Caribbean islands have acceptable rates of taxation both for businesses as well as individuals.
 Due to financial privacy coupled with little to no tax policy, the Caribbean islands have managed to attract expats & companies from across the globe.
 Apart from this, the reasonable and affordable cost of living is a major reason why expats find the Caribbean islands a perfect destination to relocate to.

 Learn About the Various Caribbean Destinations

 Here are several articles that we have written on different Caribbean destinations for the Caribbean: